simp/simp-doc/docs/contributors_guide/Contribution_Procedure.rst

 However, for us to quickly and effectively assess your contribution you should either add unit (``rspec-puppet``) and/or acceptance (``beaker``) tests.

-As the size of the contribution increases, this becomes increasingly important and for very large contributions, it may simply be too difficult to do a timely assessment without added tests.
-In these cases, it would be best to split your contribution into smaller pull requests that are easier to assess.
+As the size of the contribution increases, this becomes increasingly important, because, depending upon the complexity of the changes, it may simply be too difficult to do a timely assessment of such a contribution without corresponding tests.
+In these cases, it would be best if you split your contribution into smaller pull requests that are easier to assess.

 Core Developer Contributions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^